OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Buddhism.md

 	- Early Buddhism was influenced by [[Hinduism]].
 It is a [[Dharma]] based religion.
 	- ## Core Beliefs
 		- **Three Marks of Existence**
 			- Viewing the Three Marks as a diagnosis and a disease is a metaphorical way to help understand their role in Buddhism.
-The three marks
+The three marks describe the nature of all phenomena.
+			- The Three Marks of Existence are as follows:
+				- Impermanence (Anicca)
+				  logseq.order-list-type:: number
+				- logseq.order-list-type:: number
 			-
 		- ### Four Noble Truths
 			- The four nobles can best be explained as a diagnosis for the human condition, as the Buddha often considered himself to be more inlined with a physician then the founder of a religion.